Estimates of Dirichlet heat kernels for unimodal L\'evy processes with low intensity of small jumps: Introduction and Main results

-In order to obtain Dirichlet heat kernel estimates, it is essential to describe boundary behaviour of the process.
-To obtain precise boundary behaviour, we use boundary Harnack principle and gradient estimates of harmonic functions for pure jump isotropic unimodal L\'evy processes.
-These two results were proved in \cite{GK18} and \cite{KuR16}, respectively, under mild assumptions including decay rates of long range jumps (see the condition {\bf (B)} below).
-Under the same set of the conditions that give boundary Harnack principle and gradient estimates, we obtain estimates of the average exit time near the boundary and survival probability.
+Next, we study behaviours of the process near the boundary of $D$.
+To do this, we use the boundary Harnack principle and gradient estimates on harmonic functions for pure jump isotropic L\'evy processes.
+These results were obtained in \cite{GK18} and \cite{KuR16}, respectively, under some mild assumptions.
+Under a set of conditions that give the boundary Harnack principle and gradient estimates (see the condition {\bf (B)} below), we obtain two-sided estimates on the mean exit time from the intersection of an open ball and $D$, and survival probability in $D$.